nim-lang/Nim/doc/backends.rst

   proc gimme(): cstring {.exportc.} =
     result = "Hey there C code! " & $rand(100)

-Since Nim's garbage collector is not aware of the C code, once the `gimme` proc has finished it can reclaim the memory of the `cstring`.
+Since Nim's reference counting mechanism is not aware of the C code, once the `gimme` proc has finished it can reclaim the memory of the `cstring`.
-However, from a practical standpoint, the C code invoking the `gimme` function directly will be able to use it since Nim's garbage collector has not had a chance to run *yet*.
-This gives you enough time to make a copy for the C side of the program, as calling any further Nim procs *might* trigger garbage collection making the previously returned string garbage.
-Or maybe you are `yourself triggering the collection <gc.html>`_.

 Custom data types